Return to Gwyneth Walker Music Catalog

 (Photograph of the dedicatees giving the first informal reading of this work, with an audience on the couch of the family basset hound.)

-These songs were composed as a wedding gift for Eleanor Bach (soprano) and Evan Roider (pianist) -- young friends of the composer.
+These songs were originally composed as a wedding gift for Eleanor Bach (soprano) and Evan Roider (pianist) -- young friends of the composer.

 The texts for these songs are taken from the past (mostly 19th-century).
 But the sentiments are ageless.
 Each of the poems presents special imagery which has inspired the musical settings.